-You might be surprised to discover that in most cases this is something that humans have inadvertently encouraged their dogs to do!
+In most cases, this is something that humans have unwittingly encouraged their dogs to do.
 All puppies and dogs will explore with their mouths and will naturally try picking up or chewing most things they come across.

-If your puppy is stealing things because the game is so much fun, then don’t play!
-The idea is for your puppy to learn that stealing is completely pointless because it doesn’t result in anything fun happening to them as a result.
+If your puppy is stealing things because the game is so much fun, then don’t play.
+The idea is for your puppy to learn that taking your things is completely pointless because it doesn’t result in anything fun happening to them as a result.
 The next section provides top tips and instructions on what to do.

-Dogs Trusts Dog Schools across the UK provide the perfect opportunity for puppies to learn vital social skills in their puppy classes.
-This includes teaching your puppy to give up something nice in return for something even nicer!
-See Dog School for your nearest class.
+Our Dog School training classes provide the perfect opportunity for puppies to learn vital social skills.
+This includes teaching your puppy to give up something nice in return for something even nicer.

 Provide physical and mental exercise

 Your dog might be stealing things because they are looking for something to do or for some interaction with you.
 Dogs need both physical and mental stimulation to prevent boredom.
 Giving them a suitable outlet for their energy may prevent them from making their own fun.